 III.
 Changing plans

 Any potential H-1Bs who find themselves capped-out may choose to return to school even if that was not originally in their plans.
 Either retaining or going back to F-1 status may provide enough time until H-1B numbers again become available (assuming, of course, the same or a different position with the same or a different employer may still be available to the foreign national many months later at the conclusion of the client’s studies).
 Going for an advanced degree, in addition to its educational advantages, and in addition to buying time until H-1B numbers are available, adds various benefits under the immigration laws.
-The advanced degree obtained in the U.S. makes the foreign national eligible for a separate quota of advanced-degree H-1B numbers.
+The advanced degree obtained in the U.S. makes the foreign national eligible for another period of Optional Practical Training.
+An advanced U.S. degree makes the foreign national eligible for a separate quota of advanced-degree H-1B numbers.
 In addition, assuming the foreign national finds a position that requires the advanced degree, the alien becomes eligible for EB-2 immigrant preference status, which can result in obtaining permanent residence many years quicker through a labor certification application because of the extensive quota backlog in the EB-3 (Bachelor’s degree) preference category.

 Sometimes it is worth exploring whether a private employer has, or could develop, a relationship with a cap-exempt employer (such as a university) whereby the university is the employer of the foreign national and the private employer enters into a subcontract relationship with the university for the foreign national’s services.
 This can be a temporary arrangement until an H-1B number is available to the private employer.